lacps/lacps.github.io/_posts/2018-07-04-shawn-shumaker-nepenthes-august-2018.md

 ![Shawn Shumaker LACPS meeting announcement picture](/assets/images/posts/shawn-shumaker-meeting-announcement.jpeg)

-Our guest speaker in the month of August will be Horticulturist Shawn Shumaker, managing horticulturist at the Santa Barbara Orchid Estate and carnivorous plant enthusiast.
+Our guest speaker in the month of August will be Shawn Shumaker, managing horticulturist at the Santa Barbara Orchid Estate and carnivorous plant enthusiast.

 ### What to Expect

-Shawn has prepared an exciting presentation on *Nepenthes* that covers their cultivation, potting techniques, and propagation.
-You will not only learn some of Shawn's tried-and-true cultivation methods, but there will be a demo of a few of his techniques as well.
+Shawn has prepared a presentation on *Nepenthes* that covers their cultivation, potting techniques, and propagation.
+In the meeting, you will not only learn some of Shawn's tried-and-true cultivation methods, but there will be a demo of a few of his techniques as well.
 For the demo, a *Nepenthes* will be available for attendees to use to make their own cuttings using Shawn’s rooting methods.

 Do not miss this opportunity to learn from an expert and go home with a little surprise!